Multiphase curved boundary condition in lattice Boltzmann method: Curved boundary condition for multiphase flow

 \section{Curved boundary condition for multiphase flow}

-The boundary conditions in LBM are to calculate the missing distribution functions, which, in concept, stream from boundary to fluid.
-With the nearly incompressible limit, LBM successfully simulates the incompressible Navier-Stokes equations \cite{Chen1998}.
-For single-phase flows, fluid density can be considered uniform, nevertheless the local density would fluctuate slightly due to coupling to pressure.
-Without phase transition, the collisions of distribution functions do not refer to external forces.
-Thus, the traditional curved boundary conditions work very well, especially are based on interpolation algorithms, such as linear interpolation, quadratic interpolation, fictitious distribution function, and multiple reflection boundary conditions \cite{Bouzidi2001,Filippova1998,Ginzburg2003}.
-Since the Boltzmann equation assumes that the particles are uncorrelated prior to the collisions, LBE cannot directly describe phase transitions.
-In multiphase models of LBM, the phase transition is driven by the nonideal force, which is added into the LBE collision term as an external force.
-Therefore, the boundary conditions, which must reflect the nonideal effect of the wetting boundary in multiphase simulations, should involve the consideration of the nonideal force; otherwise, the calculating errors are intolerable.
-Furthermore, in single-component two-phase systems, for example water and vapor, the liquid-gas density ratio can reach around 100 $\sim$ 1000 times, and the density profile across the phase transition region is nonlinear and approximate to a hyperbolic tangent curve \cite{Qin2018}, so the interpolation-based boundary conditions produce large calculating errors at three-phase contact regions.
-Even at the liquid-solid and gas-solid interfaces, the wetting boundaries would remarkably change the adjacent fluid density and lead to sizable interpolating errors.
-Since a distribution function can be viewed as a mass component in LBM \cite{Wen2014}, these errors cause anormal mass leakage or increase and then crash the evolution in the multiphase simulations (please refer to Fig. \ref{FIG3} to see a typical example).
-Consequently, the nonideal effect and the interpolating error must be treated properly before a curved boundary condition is implemented in multiphase simulations.
+An important function of a boundary condition in LBM is to evaluate the missing distribution functions, which, in concept, stream from the boundary to the fluid.
+For single-phase flows, fluid density can be regarded as uniform, nevertheless the local density would fluctuate slightly due to coupling to pressure.
+Without phase transitions, the collisions of distribution functions do not involve nonideal effects.
+Thus, the conventional curved boundary conditions, especially those based on interpolation algorithms, work very well, such as linear interpolation, quadratic interpolation, fictitious distribution function, multiple reflection boundary conditions and so on \cite{Filippova1998,Bouzidi2001,Ginzburg2003}.
+The multiphase lattice Boltzmann simulations are quite different.
+Because the Boltzmann equation assumes that the particles are uncorrelated prior to the collisions, LBE cannot directly describe phase transitions.
+A multiphase model has to evaluate the nonideal force and add it into the LBE collision term as an external force.
+A boundary condition can produce new distribution functions, so it acts as a collision step.
+The nonideal effect should be considered in order to reflect the surface wettability; otherwise, the errors are intolerable.
+Furthermore, in the typical water/vapor system, the liquid-gas density ratio can reach around hundreds to thousands of times, and the density profile across the phase transition region is highly nonlinear; consequently, the boundary conditions result in sizable calculating errors at three-phase contact regions.
+Even at the liquid-solid and gas-solid interfaces, the wetting boundary would remarkably change the adjacent fluid density and leads to interpolating errors.
+A distribution function can be viewed as a mass component in LBM \cite{Wen2014}, these errors cause abnormal mass leakage or increase and then crash the evolution in the multiphase simulations (please refer to Fig. \ref{FIG3} to see a typical example).
+Therefore, the nonideal effect and the interpolating error must be handled properly before a curved boundary condition is implemented in multiphase simulations.